ansh1406/Seeallyfy/README.md

 ## Build Instructions

+1. Download the zlib source folder and place it inside the `includes` directory:
+   - You can get zlib from https://zlib.net/ or https://github.com/madler/zlib
+   - Place the contents of the zlib folder in `includes/zlib`
-1. Install OpenCV and ensure FFmpeg DLLs are available.
+2. Install OpenCV and ensure FFmpeg DLLs are available.
-2. Configure and build with CMake:
+3. Configure and build with CMake:

    ```sh
    mkdir build